-Then there is the fact that when you do not understand the noises and turbulence encountered while flying, imagination can lead you to assume the worst.
-There are also feelings of claustrophobia to overcome as you are confined to a small cabin, and a fear of heights to contend with as you cruise at thirty thousand feet.
+In addition there can be feelings of claustrophobia as you are confined to a small cabin, and a fear of heights to contend with as you cruise at thirty thousand feet.

 Recently the fear of terrorism has been added to the list.
 Clearly, there are a lot of factors at play to make one feel uneasy.